KSP-KOS/KOS/doc/source/structures/misc/pidloop.rst

     // minoutput = minimum number value
     SET PID TO PIDLOOP().

-    // Create a PIDLoop with a few stated paremeters:
+    // Create a PIDLoop with a few stated parameters:
     SET PID TO PIDLOOP(2.5).
     SET PID TO PIDLOOP(2.0, 0.05, 0.1).
     SET PID TO PIDLOOP(2.0, 0.05, 0.1, -1, 1).